-Bannockburn High School is a Rights Respecting School with an active group working within the school.
-The Rights Respecting Group meet throughout the academic session and contribute to the school by ensuring that we continue to focus on the articles included in the United Nations Convention on the Rights of the Child.
+Bannockburn High School is a Rights Respecting School with an UNCRC group working within the school.
+We continue to focus on the articles included in the United Nations Convention on the Rights of the Child.
 We were delighted to be the first secondary school in Stirling to attain the Rights Respecting Silver award!